 Do you know why were we super-excited to visit this temple?
 Well, because Gwalior’s Sun temple borrows its architectural inspiration from the renowned Sun temple of Konark.
-The latter is afteral a world heritage site!
+After all, the latter is a world heritage site!
 Thanks to industrialist Mr. G.D.Birla for the construction of Gwalior’s Sun temple that attracts thousands of tourists everyday.
-Carved in red sandstone, the templelooks drop dead beautiful against the lush green gardens.
+Carved in red sandstone, the temple looks drop dead beautiful against the lush green gardens.
 And that is the beauty of this place.

 Entry is free of cost.
 Sun temple was shut after the first wave of COVID-19 and will remain closed until further notice.